Down with the Sickness

 "Down with the Sickness" is a song by American heavy metal band Disturbed.
-It was recorded in 1999 and released as the second single from the band's debut studio album, The Sickness.
+It was recorded in 1999 and released in 2000 as the second single from the band's debut studio album, The Sickness.
 "Down with the Sickness" is one of Disturbed's best-known songs and is a concert staple, usually played as the last song.
 This was Disturbed's first single to be certified platinum in the United States by the Recording Industry Association of America.
 The song was certified 8× Platinum by the RIAA on January 17, 2025.

+In 2017, Annie Zaleski of Spin named it the sixth-best nu metal track of all time, calling lead singer David Draiman's uttering of the "ooh-wah-ah-ah-ah" staccato noise "the throat-clearing heard 'round the world."
+In 2013, the staff of Loudwire included the song's main riff in their list of "the 10 Best Metal Riffs of the 2000s".

 Music and composition

-"Down With the Sickness" is a nu metal song that features an unusual "ooh-wah-ah-ah-ah" staccato noise from Disturbed's singer David Draiman at the end of the intro, which reappears before the last chorus.
+"Down With the Sickness" is a nu metal song that features an unusual "ooh-wah-ah-ah-ah" staccato noise from Draiman at the end of the intro, which reappears before the last chorus.

 Annie Zaleski of Spin opined that "the rest of the song basically plays second fiddle to this exhortation."
 Draiman has stated the sound was made possible by effects on his vocal cords after receiving surgery for acid reflux, but he has dismissed the rumor the noise was actually caused by heartburn, further explaining, "I mean the song originally was written and just had a pause.
 Mikey's beat is just so tribal and you know it just made me feel like an animal...
 [The noise] came out one day."

 Guitarist Dan Donegan has mentioned that the tuning for the guitar "is drop C-sharp... your bottom five strings are half a step down and your low string will be dropped to C-sharp."
 This is sometimes referred to as "E Drop D", the most common drop tuning for bands who play generally in E standard instead of E standard.

 Lyrics

 A spoken segment near the end of the song describes a child who is physically abused by his mother and who ultimately retaliates.
 This segment is somewhat controversial and music critics sometimes express a negative opinion of its inclusion in the song.
 For example, Leor Galil of the Chicago Reader opined, "Yet I still find it hard to believe that the megasingle 'Down With the Sickness,' with its vocal breakdown in which front man David Draiman crudely describes being beaten by his mom (and vice versa), guided the band on to a path that's resulted in four albums topping the Billboard 200."

 However, the band has disavowed that this song is about literal child abuse, and that it is instead about a metaphoric abuse.
-Lead singer David Draiman explained to the Phoenix New Times:
+Draiman explained to the Phoenix New Times: